Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 * fr_informal for the informal one

 ## Pull request
 **Note:** If you want to take the responsibility for you language this way is fine, however using both methods at a time is too much work, so please provide constant updates if you want to do it this way.
-Also get sure to be the person to contact about it in your local community.
+Also get sure to be the person to contact about it in your local community and add a way to contact you/contribute to the translation to the *Languages handled outside of 99translations* section below.

 First read and follow [[Contributing to Diaspora: Using git|Git-Workflow]].